Marian Wright Edelman Awtt Portrait

 The first black woman to be admitted to the Mississippi Bar, she directed the NAACP Legal Defense and Educational Fund office in Jackson.

 In 1968, she moved to Washington, D.C. to serve as counsel for the Poor People’s Campaign organized by Martin Luther King Jr. That same year she married Peter Edelman, a former assistant to Robert F. Kennedy whom she had met during her years in Mississippi.
-She founded the Washington Research Project, a public interest law firm and parent body of the Children’s Defense Fund which she established in 1973.
-As founder, leader and principal spokesperson for the CDF, Mrs. Edelman worked to persuade Congress to overhaul foster care, support adoption, improve child care and protect children who are handicapped, homeless, abused or neglected.
+She founded the Washington Research Project, a public interest law firm and parent body of the Children’s Defense Fund (CDF) which she established in 1973.
+As founder, leader and principal spokesperson for the CDF, Mrs. Edelman worked to persuade Congress to overhaul foster care, support adoption, improve child care and protect children who are handicapped, homeless, abused, or neglected.
 A philosophy of service absorbed during her childhood undergirds all her efforts: “If you don’t like the way the world is, you have an obligation to change it.
 Just do it one step at a time.”

 Programs